As part of the transition to the Feast Plugin, we've expanded the scope of what we cover to include:

 - Remove "Fullscreen mode" editor default

-- Show groups in the block editor
+- Show groups and columns in the block editor

 - Convert text to fractions